-.
+- .
 Prior to implanting, examine the lens package for type, power, and proper configuration.
-Open the peel pouch and remove the vial in a solution or sterile normal saline.
-A clinical study of the enVista Hydrophobic Examine the lens thoroughly to ensure particles Acrylic Intraocular Lens, Model MX60, began have not become attached to it, and examine in the United States on October 19, 2010.
-This the lens optical surfaces for other defects. prospective, single arm, open label study included The lens may be soaked in sterile balanced salt a total of 122 subjects (122 eyes) at 6 clinical sites. solution until ready for implantation.
-Postoperatively, subjects underwent complete Amvisc®, Amvisc® Plus, or OcuCoat® viscoelastic ophthalmic evaluations at regularly scheduled should be used for lubrication of the delivery system when inserting the lens.
-Bausch + Lomb recommends using a Bausch Table 1 displays demographic information of + Lomb approved delivery system, which subjects enrolled in the clinical trial.
-Table 2 displays includes, but is not limited to the Medicel BCVA results for best case subjects (those without ACCUJECT 2.2-1P, the Medicel ACCUJECT 2.6-1P, clinically significant pre-operative pathologies or other injector sets that specifically identify or macular degeneration at any time during the the enVista MX60 lens in their cleared labeling. study) for 3 visits.
-At the Form 4 visit, 118 subjects Please refer to the Directions For Use of the (100%) achieved BCVA of 20/40 or better, which nsertion instrument for additional information.
+Open the peel pouch and remove the vial in a - Remove the lid from the vial. - With a pair of smooth forceps, remove the lens from the vial by gently grasping the lens haptic.
+1 Rinse the entire lens with sterile balanced salt solution or sterile normal saline. - Examine the lens thoroughly to ensure particles Acrylic Intraocular Lens, Model MX60, began have not become attached to it, and examine the lens optical surfaces for other defects. - The lens may be soaked in sterile balanced salt solution until ready for implantation.
+Amvisc®, Amvisc® Plus, or OcuCoat® viscoelastic should be used for lubrication of the delivery system when inserting the lens. - .
+Bausch + Lomb recommends using a Bausch + Lomb approved delivery system, which includes, but is not limited to the Medicel BCVA results for best case subjects (those without ACCUJECT 2.2-1P, the Medicel ACCUJECT 2.6-1P, clinically significant preoperative pathologies or other injector sets that specifically identify the enVista MX60 lens in their cleared labeling.
+Please refer to the Directions For Use of the insertion instrument for additional information. - 10.
+There are various surgical procedures that can be utilized, and the surgeon should select a procedure that is appropriate for the patient.
+Surgeons should verify that appropriate instrumentation is available prior to surgery.